StevenTammen/bibledocs.org/content/subject-index.md

 header-title="What of Hebrews 9:27?"
 %}}

+#### Interpretation > Apparent contradictions > If Jesus gave Moses the Law not the Farther, did He say He will send Himself? {#interpretation-apparent-contradictions-if-jesus-gave-moses-the-law-not-the-farther-did-he-say-he-will-send-himself}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament/#the-angel-sent-before-the-israelites-to-guard-them-on-the-way"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament" header-title="The angel sent before the Israelites to guard them on the way"
+%}}

 ### Interpretation > Challenges {#interpretation-challenges}

 #### Interpretation > Challenges > Different cultures use different idioms, metaphors, and so on {#interpretation-challenges-different-cultures-use-different-idioms-metaphors-and-so-on}